Proposal to Make Prescribed Alteration

 Will there be any effect on other schools, academies and educational institutions within the area?

-There should be no negative effects on other mainstream schools (non-SEN), as Skilts School offers specialist city wide provision.
-There should be no negative impact on other SEMH schools as there is a continued need for SEMH places citywide.
+There should be no negative effects on any other SEMH School.
+There is a continued need for SEMH places City wide.

 How will this affect staff?